Juliann Butz ’16, Digital Media Management, offers local agency value through her originality, work ethic and commitment to professional development

 Although her work now aligns with her interests, it took Juliann awhile to decide on a major at St. Edward’s University.

-It took me awhile to settle on a degree at St. Edward’s.
-In fact, I changed my major at least five times before landing on Digital Media Management.
-I wanted a degree that integrated important business concepts with the current world of technology, communication and marketing.
-Digital Media Management is a one-of-a-kind degree that is only offered at St. Edward’s, and I knew it would prepare me for a job in the tech field, which was where I was hoping to be employed post-grad.
+In fact, she changed her major at least five times before choosing the Digital Media Management program.
+"I wanted a degree that integrated important business concepts with the current world of technology, communication and marketing," she said.
+"Digital Media Management is a one-of-a-kind degree that is only offered at St. Edward’s, and I knew it would prepare me for a job in the tech field."

-My study-abroad trip to Thailand reminded me that I am first and foremost, a creative.
-I utilize my knowledge of imagery and photography on a day-to-day basis when giving feedback to our creative team or when creating a social media post from User Generated Content.
+Both global encounters prepared Juliann for her current role.
+They not only help her express gratitude and perseverance, but they also remind her of the imagination she possesses.
+"I utilize my knowledge of imagery and photography on a day-to-day basis – when giving feedback to our creative team or when creating a social media post from user-generated content," she said.

 In addition to traveling abroad, Juliann interned at GivePulse, an organization which coordinates volunteers and measures the impact of community service, and even worked as a head lifeguard for the City of Austin.
 Her social media internship at GSD&M, however, helped propel her application at the advertising agency.